gagik-mkrtchyan/Exam-Answer-Checker/README.md

 bash python -m pytest tests/ -v

 ## 📖 Documentation
-Getting Started Guide
+- Getting Started Guide
-Model Training Tutorial
-Troubleshooting
+- Troubleshooting

 ## 🤝 Contributing

 We welcome contributions!
 Please follow these steps:

-Fork the repository
+- Fork the repository
-Create a feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request
+- Create a feature branch (git checkout -b feature/amazing-feature)
+- Commit your changes (git commit -m 'Add some amazing feature')
+- Push to the branch (git push origin feature/amazing-feature)
+- Open a Pull Request

 Please ensure your code follows our coding standards and includes appropriate tests.

 ## 📝 Requirements

-Python 3.8 or higher
+- Python 3.8 or higher
-PyTorch 1.7 or higher
+- PyTorch 1.7 or higher
-CUDA-compatible GPU (recommended for training)
+- CUDA-compatible GPU (recommended for training)
-16GB+ for training, inference with CPU
+- 16GB+ for training, inference with CPU

 ## 🚨 Known Issues

-Large images (>4K resolution) may require additional preprocessing Some edge detection models may struggle with very faint or sketchy lines Processing time increases significantly with the number of nodes in complex graphs
+- Large images (>4K resolution) may require additional preprocessing
+- Some edge detection models may struggle with very faint or sketchy lines
+- Processing time increases significantly with the number of nodes in complex graphs

 ## 📞 Support